冲突下的管理风格 (Managing Styles In Conflict)

 Leading for Performance: Managing Styles in Conflict (LFP-MSIC) helps people learn how to interact more effectively with people of other Social Styles under stress.
-When people demonstrate "back-up behaviour" (predictable responses to high stress), knowing of what to do can be critically important.
+When people demonstrate "back-up behavior" (predictable responses to high stress), knowing of what to do can be critically important.

 The program examines various concepts associated with Social Styles in conflict and provides specific skills and tools for improving professional relationships.

 Leading for Performance: Managing Styles in Conflict promotes understanding and acceptance of people's differences and gives context for improving interpersonal effectiveness.
 As a result, managers are better able to manage tension in the workplace.